lorenzo-rovigatti/disgrace/README.md

 ## Features
 * Undo/redo
-* Disgrace should be able to read in sets from files passed as command-line arguments
+* Disgrace reads in sets from files passed as command-line arguments
-* Disgrace files should also contain the data sets
+* (Partial) support for xmgrace .agr files
-* Disgrace should be able to parse xmgrace .agr files.
-Maybe also write them?
+* Autosave

-* Heat maps should be supported
+## Future features
 * It should be possible to operate on data sets (interpolations, regressions and most of the operations available in the _data_ xmgrace menu)
 * Make it (to some degree) scriptable.
 This should be possibly by a judicious use of [Qt Script](http://doc.qt.io/qt-5/qtscript-index.html)
 * It should be possible to open multiple agr files as panels of the same plot
-* Autosave
+* Heat maps

 ## Tentative roadmap
 * Add basic set appearance management